svi3c/esroute/packages/esroute/README.md

 `RouterConf.noClick`
 Whether the click handler for anchor elements shall not be installed.
 This might make sense, if you want to take more control over how anchor clicks are handled.

-`RouterConf.defer`
-Whether the router should delay initialization until `start()` is called on the `Router` instance.

-This can be used to prevent circular dependencies in your application.
-You can modify the `routes` property on the router instance before calling `start()`.

 `RouterConf.onResolve`
 A callback that is invoked whenever a route is resolved.